Death Valley Hiking & Camping

-Day 1 You'll be loving life in magnificent Death Valley National Park!
-Enjoy dinner and an orientation with your guides and fellow hikers.
+Day 1 Enjoy dinner and an orientation with your guides and fellow hikers.

-Day 2 Hike through the Funeral Mountains to the colorful badlands of Twenty Mule Team Canyon and Golden Canyon.
+Day 2 Hike through the Funeral Mountains to colorful badlands.

-Day 3 Marvel at the polished marble walls and narrows of Mosaic Canyon.
-Hike on a canyon rim trail with expansive views across Death Valley.
+Day 3 Marvel at the narrows of Mosaic Canyon; hike on a canyon rim trail.

-Day 4 Begin hiking at Dante's View, gazing down at Badwater (280' below sea level) and up at snow-capped Telescope Peak (soaring to 11,049').
+Day 4 Hike at Dante's View gazing down at Badwater and up at Telescope Peak.

-Day 6 Visit Badwater and the Devil's Golf Course (two of the Western Hemisphere's lowest points) before saying goodbye to this magical park.
+Day 6 Visit Badwater and the Devil's Golf Course before departing.

 Although we do our best to adhere to the schedule listed above, this itinerary is subject to change for numerous reasons beyond our control, including weather and terrain conditions.